A. Gary Anderson

 Application Information

-The UCR School of Business is not accepting Ph.D. applications for Fall 2024.
-The next application cycle will be for Fall 2025 (applications will be open in September 2024).
+The UCR School of Business only accepts Ph.D. applications every few years.
+The next application cycle for the Management area will be for a program start in Fall 2026.
+Applications will be open in late 2025, due in January 2026.

 Program Outline